Appeals court rules against U.S. on funds for sanctuary cities

 All three judges on the Seventh Circuit panel were nominated by Republican presidents.

-Chicago Mayor Rahm Emanuel said on Thursday that the city would stand its ground when it comes to immigrants.
+Chicago Mayor Rahm Emanuel said on Thursday the city will stand its ground when it comes to immigrants.

 “We’re not going to allow the Trump Justice Department to bully our values,” he said.

+After a Chicago judge issued the nationwide injunction last September, the Justice Department said in a court filing it would be forced to delay grants to law enforcement across the country regardless of sanctuary status while the litigation proceeds.

+Edward Siskel, Chicago’s corporation counsel, said on Thursday the city would continue to fight for the federal government to release withheld grant funds.

-Reporting by Dan Levine in San Francisco; Additional reporting by Tracy Rucinski in Chicago and Sarah Lynch in Washington; Editing by Toni Reinhold
+Reporting by Dan Levine in San Francisco; Additional reporting by Tracy Rucinski and Suzannah Gonzales in Chicago and Sarah Lynch in Washington; Editing by Toni Reinhold and Matthew Lewis